The identification of outcomes within EHRs may be easier when computable phenotypes have been created for the conditions of interest.

 - The data may need adjudication, especially if they are claims data.

 An additional consideration, discussed in greater detail in the chapter Using EHR Data, is the ability to capture outcomes from a number of different sources over time.
 For example, in the Aspirin Dosing: A Patient-Centric Trial Assessing Benefits and Long-term Effectiveness (ADAPTABLE) trial, patients enroll through an online portal, which also provides online consent and randomization.
-Data collected during routine care are used in the study, however, capture complete information about all outcomes—which include myocardial infarction, mortality, and hospitalizations—participants are asked to login to the portal and report hospitalizations.
+Data collected during routine care are used in the study, however, to capture complete information about all outcomes—which include myocardial infarction, mortality, and hospitalizations—participants are asked to login to the portal and report hospitalizations.
 If the patient does not go back to the portal, the call center at the Duke Clinical Research Institute calls for follow up.

 (See the chapter Using EHR Data for more on how claims data are linked to study data.)